Benchling Results is comprised of structured tables that allow you to capture experimental or assay data in a lab notebook entry.

 Bulk import samples into a Result table using spreadsheets

-When importing into a Result table using a spreadsheet, ensure the column headers match those of the Result table.
+When importing into a Result table using a spreadsheet, ensure the column headers match those in the Result table.
 You can either use an external spreadsheet editor (e.g Microsoft Excel) or a regular Benchling table.

 Spreadsheet - Drag and drop your spreadsheet into the upload box.